20 Unexpected Color Palettes That Work

 When designing a room, a jolting shade of tangerine and various shades of blue may not be the first color combination that comes to mind.
 However, the two pair very well together when used correctly (and won't make you feel like you're cheering for a sports team).
 In this room, think of the subdued and grayed shades of blue as neutrals.
 The tangerine chair, crib mattress and changing table are now beautiful, vibrant accents among soft blue surroundings.
 Designer Sarah Richardson adds just the perfect amount of orange accessories to create that shot of color.

 Rather than choosing a traditional color palette for this girl's room, D2 Interieurs goes for something a little more modern and daring.
 Bright orange and hot pink pair to create a vibrant, lively combination that pops against crisp white walls.
 Although these colors are side by side on the color wheel, they look stunning together.

 Red, White and Blue, Plus Black and White

 Designer Tobi Fairley takes a daring approach when choosing the color scheme for this preppy/traditional entryway.
 First, she uses bright red frames on the wall for the most noticeable burst of color.
 Then, she coordinates with a bright blue chair with red trim.
 The surprise comes when she adds a sky-blue and white console table and a black-and-white-striped rug.
 Red, white, blue and black can absolutely work together!

 Turquoise + Tangerine

 Red plus green equals sleigh bells and mistletoe, right?
-Not in this contemporary bedroom.
-Designer Brian Patrick Flynn is sure to use the two complementary hues without making it feel like a holiday room.
-To make this combo work all year round, he adds chocolate brown and stark white accents.
+Not in this contemporary living room.
+Designer Justin DiPiero is sure to use the two complementary hues without making it feel like a holiday room.
+To make this combo work, he adds creamy brown and stark white.
 Now, the palette feels rich and sophisticated.

 Indigo + Copper